pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/The_Boundary_Conditions.md

 description:
 ---

-For the groundwater flow model, boundary conditions and source thermal must be specified.
+For the groundwater flow model, boundary conditions and source terms must be specified.
 In this example, the boundary conditions are completely defined using a python script.
 Basically, there are other ways to define boundary conditions.
 For information that goes beyond the examples presented, the OGS community provides <a href="https://www.opengeosys.org/" target="_blank">detailed documentation</a>.